nijigenerate/nijitrack/README.md

 ## Contact

-For questions or feedback, please contact the author or open an issue in the repository.
+For questions or feedback, please contact the author or open an issue at https://github.com/nijigenerate/nijitrack/issues